ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

                 href: node.attrs.href as Attr,
                 target: node.attrs.target as Attr,
                 rel: node.attrs.rel as Attr
-            },
-            [
-                iconUpRightFromSquareTag, { slot: 'end' } // nimble-icon-up-right-from-square here in the slot "end" of nimble-anchor element
-            ]
+            }
         ];
     }
 }
 ```

 1. As in the above schema, we will modify the `target` value according to the attribute `linkTarget` that is configured by the client component.
-The default value of the `linkTarget` is same as the `anchor` element, that is `_self`.
+The default value of the `linkTarget` is the same as the `anchor` element, that is `_self`.
 2. We also set the `rel` attribute value to `noopener noreferrer` to enhance security and ensure responsible linking practices.
 3. In the `toDOM` function, we have incorporated the `anchorTag` to render all links within the viewer component as `nimble-anchor` elements.
-4. Additionally, we have included the child node `iconUpRightFromSquareTag` to render the `nimble-icon-up-right-from-square` icon and configuring the slot attribute value as `end` to display it in the end.
-    With appropriate styling, we can effectively display the icon next to the link.

 _Future Enhancements:_